Speak to our experts today

 If you would prefer, you can contact us on 0151 480 1212.

-BRC initially established its Global Standard for Food Safety back in 1998.
-This standard helped companies comply with UK and EU food safety laws.
+BRC first set up its Global Standard for Food Safety back in 1998, to help companies comply with UK and EU food safety laws.
 But over time, it evolved into an international benchmark for food safety and quality practices.
+BRCGS came about as part of this evolution and was soon recognised worldwide.